 Yesterday’s escapement up the Naknek River was 12,270 fish for a total escapement of 37,254.
 No numbers yet for Kvichak or Alagnak escapement.

 2019’s escapement in the Naknek-Kvichak District for June 24 was 92,718, putting 2020 almost 60,000 fish behind.

 After yesterday’s drift opening in the Naknek section, and a set opening in the full district, harvest increased by 19,500 fish, bringing the total harvest in the district up to 34,804 fish.

-Catch broke down with Kvichak set-netters hauling 6.3%, Naknek set-netters bringing in 29.5% of the catch, and drift fleet harvesting the remaining 64.2% of yesterday’s catch.
+Cumulative harvest broke down with Kvichak set-netters hauling 6.3%, Naknek set-netters bringing in 29.5% of the catch, and drift fleet harvesting the remaining 64.2% of the total catch.

 To wrap things up, we don’t have numbers yet from the Ugashik opener yesterday, or escapement from that district.

 6,731 sockeye passed through the weir yesterday.
 As of 2 p.m. today, no additional sockeye had passed through the weir.
 The total run so far is at 41,804.
 The early run is at 41,084.
 The late run total is at 720.

 6 chinook passed through the weir yesterday.
 No additional passed through the weir as of 2 p.m.
 The chinook run is still at 24.